avastjohn/HB_Project/README.md

-##Progress so far:
+##Progress Log

+blockers:
+- I so don't get html/css.
+Why can't I position the buttons in the right place?
+- I can't seem to reset pet's position to petStart

+Nov 13 (Wed):
+- got jQuery ui functions working - can drag arrows around screen
+- created position class with method that evaluates whether two positions are equivalent or not
+- run() now evaluates when the pet has reached the treat

 Nov 12 (Tues):
 - created customized message that updates as events occur
-- researched jquery, took a couple of lessons on codecademy, tried to download jquery
+- researched jquery, took a couple of lessons on codecademy, tried to load jquery

 Nov 11 (Mon):
 - put restrictions on when pet can move in certain directions